jack-bradshaw/Shamir/README.md

 - Encode the shares and the prime as base 64 strings when persisting them to the filesystem.

 ### Disclaimer
 The GUI app is still in development and **must not** be used for production secrets.
 The format of the output files could change at any time until a production release is made, therefore backwards compatibility is not assured.
-While the cryptosystem has been unit and integration tested by the author, thorough security testing has not been performed at the current time.
+While the cryptosystem has been unit and integration tested by the author, a thorough security testing has not been performed at the current time.

 ## Licensing
 The APIs and the GUI app are licensed under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.